lreyn/reslate/source/_includes/remote_control.md

 --------: | -------
-ky | Unique key that identifies each configuration name | Name of the configuration restricted_fw |  Min and max device firmwares allowed to upload configurations (applies to Syrus devices only) warnings | internal use limit_remote_console | Limits the amount of commands able to be sent per device via the console limit_remote_qpv | Limits the amount of position queries able to be sent per device
+ky | Unique key that identifies each configuration name | Name of the configuration restricted_device |  Configuration is restricted to specific device types restricted_fw |  Min and max device firmwares allowed to upload configurations (applies to Syrus devices only) warnings | internal use limit_remote_console | Limits the amount of commands able to be sent per device via the console limit_remote_qpv | Limits the amount of position queries able to be sent per device

 * `ky` refers to a unique key that identifies each configuration, when you're looking at the parameters for a particular configuration you use the `api/configurations/ky` to reach it.

+* `restricted_device` is a restriction for a specific device model, for example a custom third party device can be reporting to Pegasus and you can create a configuration for that specific device

 * `restricted_fw` has 3 fields, two for the min & max firmware, these have the format